 A Mott Fellow for Community Education, Marshall earned a Ph.D. in Education from Arizona State University.
 During his 40-year tenure in the Miami-Dade Public Schools, he developed vocational education programming and drove labor union initiatives for fair employment.
 He served as an Ambassador for Democracy in Africa, and was invited by China, Nigeria and Ghana on educational fact-finding missions.
 An African-American and African-Caribbean Scholar, he completed post-doctoral studies in Anthropology at the College of the West Indies; Black History at Columbia University; and Instrumental Music Education at VanderCook College of Music.
 He served as a Professor of Social Science & Black History at Miami Dade College and was a founding Professor of Afrocentric Music Education at FMU where he also led Upward Bound and Special Services.
 The Director of Teacher Corps at FIU, Marshall was also Dean of Fort Lauderdale College, and a University of Miami Professor of African Studies.

-Following Dr. Marshall’s death, the Board of Directors announced their pursuit of brilliant new initiatives to honor his service to the community and commitment to fostering progress through education.
-The organization is expanding its influence to establish a 21st Century Leadership Academy Program that will provide transformational personal training to youth and families, ultimately equipping them for social, educational, and professional success.
-A critical component of this instruction will afford participants hands-on experience and cultural empowerment through community service.
+Following Dr. Marshall’s death, the Board of Directors embarked on brilliant new initiatives to honor his service to the community and commitment to fostering progress through education.
+The organization expanded its influence to establish programming that provides personal transformation training to youth and families, ultimately equipping them for social, educational, and professional success.
+A critical component of this instruction affords participants hands-on experience and cultural empowerment through community service.

 “The function of education is to teach one to think intensively and to think critically.